HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 JavaScript based SSGs have almost 2x larger amount of resources then Hugo and Jekyll.
 Top one is ~2MB for Nuxt.js, followed by Next.js and Gatsby with almost 1.8MB and 1.7MB.

-As we mentioned above, JavaScript based SSGs already has JavaScript frameworks out of the box.
-That makes development easier, but require more responsibility.
-Ecosystem allows easy to add more and more libraries for different purpose to the site.
-As a which lead to huge bundle sizes.
+As we mentioned above, JavaScript-based SSGs include JavaScript frameworks out of the box.
+That makes development easier, but requires more responsibility.
+The JavaScript ecosystem makes it ease to add more and more libraries to a site, for various purposes, which can lead to large bundle sizes.

 ### JavaScript